abhayPS11/my-data/content/learning-paths/servers-and-cloud-computing/azure-arm64-vm/2-deploy-java.md

 ### Install Java

 This Azure Linux 3.0 image does not include Java, so you need to install it.

+{{% notice Note %}}
+The installation, and validation commands are identical for both setups.
+{{% /notice %}}

 First update tdnf: